 Carl Albert State College (CASC) has a rich tradition of serving eastern Oklahoma with educational opportunities, beginning in 1933 when it first opened its doors in the old Poteau High School building during the Great Depression.
-The college was established to offer opportunities to students who could not afford the cost of leaving home to obtain a higher education.
-Some of the first faculty members were University of Oklahoma professors who lost their teaching positions when that university was forced to curtail services because of the depressed economy.
-The college closed during World War II, but reopened immediately after the war to provide educational services for returning veterans and their families.
+The College was established to offer opportunities to students who could not afford the cost of leaving home to obtain a higher education.
+The College closed during World War II, but reopened immediately after the war to provide educational services for returning veterans and their families.

-CASC has been in business ever since, growing from one classroom building at its present location in 1968 with approximately 300 students, to the present campus, including 13 resident centers, serving thousands of students from throughout Oklahoma and western Arkansas.
+CASC has been in business ever since, growing from serving approximately 300 students in one classroom building in 1968 at its present location in Poteau, to now having campuses in Poteau and Sallisaw serving thousands of students throughout the region.

 Originally named Poteau Junior College, it was changed in the 1950’s to Poteau Community College, and in 1971 to Carl Albert Junior College in honor of the Speaker of the U.S. House of Representatives who represented the congressional district in which the school is located.
 On October 25, 1973, the college became a part of the state system of higher education as a state-owned and state-operated institution.
 In May 1990, the Oklahoma Legislature approved a bill which changed the school’s name to Carl Albert State College.

-The state of the art Deanna J. Reed Science and Math Center is one of the most recent additions to Carl Albert State College, and the newest residential housing unit is the J.C.
-Holton Family Leader Center.
-The CASC Development Foundation’s focus on scholarships and campus housing continues to support the efforts of the college to make student success a priority.
+Residential housing for over 300 students along with campus dining at Café 1507 are available at the CASC Poteau campus.
+With college athletics, campus clubs and a variety of organizations, CASC provides a full collegiate experience for its residential students as well as those commuting.
+The CASC Development Foundation’s focus on scholarships and campus housing continues to support the efforts of the College to make student success a priority.
 Carl Albert State College’s Scholars Program draws top students from across the region to live on campus while earning their degrees.
 The Scholars Program is an integral piece of what makes Carl Albert State College unique.

-The College offers a wide variety of degrees, with health science programs being some of the most sought after degrees.
-The nursing program continues to expand and provide the region with well-trained health care professionals.
-Physical Therapist Assistant is an additional health related programs currently available at Carl Albert.
+The College offers a wide variety of degrees and certificates, with health science programs being some of the most sought after degrees.
+The CASC Nursing program continues to expand and provide the region with well-trained health care professionals.
+Physical Therapist Assistant is an additional health related program available at Carl Albert.